Harry Souttar

 Read more

-A key part of the Socceroos side which equalled their best-ever FIFA World Cup display last year, Souttar’s stock has been rising quickly over recent years.
-Standing at a giant 6ft 6ins, there's nobody taller in City's senior squad than the Club's new centre-back.
-Still only 24 years-old, Souttar has made an impressive 145 competitive appearances in his career.
+A key part of the Socceroos side which equalled their best-ever FIFA World Cup display in 2022, Souttar’s stock has rose quickly in recent years.
+Standing at a giant 6ft 6ins, there's nobody taller in City's senior squad than the centre-back.
+Aged 25, Souttar has made over 150 competitive club appearances across his career to date.

 Born in the Aberdeenshire town of Luthermuir on the east Scottish coast, Harry’s football journey began with Brechin City Boys Club, who were affiliated at the time with Glaswegian powerhouses Celtic.
 It was clear even then that Souttar was a talent, and it was Dundee United who eventually rewarded him first with a place in their academy and then with a first professional contract at Tannadice Park.